Carlos Arthur Sevilla: Retirement

 On May 31, 2011, with the installation of Bishop Joseph J. Tyson as the new bishop of Yakima, Sevilla became bishop emeritus.
 He spent the next several years in Yakima, helping Tyson and working with local ministries.

 In 2014, Sevilla testified in a civil lawsuit against the diocese.
-The plaintiff claimed to have been sexually assaulted in 1999 at age 17 by seminarian Aaron Ramirez at Resurrection Catholic Church in Zillah, Washington.
+The plaintiff claimed to have been sexually assaulted in 1999 at age 17 by a seminarian, Aaron Ramirez, at Resurrection Catholic Church in Zillah, Washington.
 The suit alleged that the diocese had been negligent in checking Ramirez's background when he applied to enter the priesthood.
 Ramirez fled to Mexico after the incident, where he became an Anglican priest.
 Sevilla did not notify Ramirez's Anglican archbishop about the alleged crimes until 2005.

 In July 2016, Sevilla moved into the Jesuit community at Bellarmine College Preparatory in San Jose, California.
 In July 2021, Sevilla entered Sacred Heart Jesuit Center, a retirement home for Catholic clergy in Los Gatos, California.
 Sevilla works as a spiritual director, arranges retreats and conferences and helps with weekend masses in local parishes.